-UCD Ad Astra Performing Arts Drama Scholar and First Year Law Student, Carla Fusciardi offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
+UCD Ad Astra Performing Arts Drama Scholar and Stage Two Law Student, Carla Fusciardi offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
 Read here to find out her advice for applying!

 Only students who are shortlisted for interview are notified.

 All students who are interviewed will be notified of their outcome by June 2020.

 Students should complete their CAO forms as usual by the 1st February for undergraduate admission.
 Graduate applicants should apply directly to UCD in the normal way.

 - Two contrasting pieces of up to 3 minutes each (to be approved beforehand by UCD);

 - A workshop led by Kellie Hughes, Ad Astra Director-in-Residence;

 - The performance of a 10-15 minute recital with at least two contrasting pieces (to be approved beforehand by UCD);

 Please note: for those applying in the vocal category, a list of pieces suitable for performance will be sent to those candidates selected for audition.
 There will be several pieces to choose from within each voice category i.e. soprano, baritone etc.

 Successful candidates will be offered a place in the Academy subject to an offer and acceptance of a course in UCD.
 Some provision may be made for successful audition candidates who do not attain the required points for their chosen degree but who can show evidence of ability to undertake their chosen course.
 This concession is intended to reflect the time commitment and discipline invested by scholars in their artistic performance.
 However, all candidates must meet minimum Matriculation subject entry requirements.
 The full entry conditions, including points concession can be found here: